 If the diode is reading a much lower voltage than its rated voltage, such as near 0V, it is shorted internally and, thus,

-is defective and must be replaced.
+is defective and should be replaced.

 These are 2 simple but effective tests to test a zener diode.